projectara/greybus-spec/source/connection.rst

 way that requires the handling code be updated to function properly, the protocol's major version shall change.

-Two modules may implement different versions of a protocol, and as a result they shall negotiate a common version of the protocol to use.
-This is done by each side exchanging information about the version of the protocol it supports at the time a connection between module interfaces is set up.
+Two Modules may implement different versions of a protocol, and as a result they shall negotiate a common version of the protocol to use.
+This is done by each side exchanging information about the version of the protocol it supports at the time a connection between Module interfaces is set up.
-The version of a particular protocol advertised by a module is the same as the version of the document that defines the protocol (so for protocols defined herein, the version is |gb-major|.\
+The version of a particular protocol advertised by a Module is the same as the version of the document that defines the protocol (so for protocols defined herein, the version is |gb-major|.\
 |gb-minor|).
 In the future, if the protocol specifications are removed from
 this document, the versions will become independent of the